+The general service cost centers are ordered sequentially such that the cost centers that render the most services to and receive the least services from other cost centers are listed first.
 When closing the general service cost centers, first close the cost centers that render the most services to and receive the least services from other cost centers.
 List the cost centers in this sequence from left to right on the worksheets.
 However, your circumstances may be such that a more accurate result is obtained by allocating to certain cost centers in a sequence different from that followed on these worksheets.

-NOTE that the general service cost centers are not allocated to provider-based physician (PBP) clinical lab service (line 45) because this cost center is treated as a purchased service under arrangements provided only to program beneficiaries.
+NOTE: General service cost centers are not allocated to provider-based physician (PBP) clinical lab service (line 61) because this cost center is treated as a purchased service under arrangements provided only to program beneficiaries.

-If the amount of any cost center on Worksheet A, column 7, has a credit balance, show this amount as a credit balance on Worksheet B, Part I, column O. Allocate the costs from the applicable overhead cost centers in the normal manner to the cost center showing a credit balance.
+If the amount of any cost center on Worksheet A, column 7, has a credit balance, show this amount as a credit balance on Worksheet B, Part I, column 0.
+Allocate the costs from the applicable overhead cost centers in the normal manner to the cost center showing a credit balance.
 After receiving costs from the applicable overhead cost centers, if a general service cost center has a credit balance at the point it is allocated, do not allocate the general service cost center.
-Rather, enter the credit balance in parentheses on line 102 as well as on the first line of the column and on line 103.
-This enables column 27, line 103, to crossfoot to columns 0 and 5A, line 103.
-After receiving costs from the applicable overhead cost centers, if a revenue producing cost center has a credit balance on Worksheet B, Part I, column 27, do not carry forward a credit balance to any worksheet.
+Rather, enter the credit balance in parentheses on line 201 as well as on the first line of the column and on line 202.
+This enables column 24, line 202, to crossfoot to columns 0 and 4A, line 202 if the provider has intern & resident costs or a post-stepdown adjustment in column 25.
+However, column 26 will cross foot to columns 0 and 4A if the provider has no interns & residents costs or a post-stepdown adjustment in column 25.
+After receiving costs from the applicable overhead cost centers, if a revenue producing cost center has a credit balance on Worksheet B, Part I, column 26, do not carry forward a credit balance to any worksheet.

-On Worksheet B-1, enter on the first line in the column of the cost center being allocated the total statistical base over which the expenses are allocated (e.g., in column 1, old capital-related cost building and fixtures, enter on line 1 the total square feet of the building on which depreciation was taken).
+On Worksheet B-1, enter on the first line in the column of the cost center being allocated the total statistical base over which the expenses are allocated (e.g., in column 1, capital-related cost - building and fixtures, enter on line 1 the total square feet of the building on which depreciation was taken).
+For all cost centers to which the capital-related cost is allocated, enter that portion of the total statistical base applicable to each.
+The sum of the statistical base applied to each cost center receiving the services rendered must equal the total base entered on the first line.
 Use accumulated cost for allocating administrative and general expenses.